Fill a large container such as a pitcher or bowl with 40 ounces (1 quart + 1 cup) cold water.

 Move the chicken around to make sure it is well coated.

 Season generously with Jeff's Texas style rub* then roll each piece over and season the other side.

-Make sure the Texas style rub recipe is on all sides of the chicken.
+Make sure the Texas style rub* is on all sides of the chicken.

-Chop 2-3 tablespoons of parsley and chives and sprinkle it all over the chicken making sure it was well represented.
+I chopped 2-3 tablespoons of parsley and chives and sprinkled it all over the chicken making sure it was well represented.

 Setup your smoker or grill for cooking at 275-300°F with indirect heat.
-You can cook them lower at around 225°F but the skin will not have a good bite through.
+You can cook them lower at around 225°F (I do this sometimes) but the skin will not have as good of a bite through.

 If you normally use a water pan, I recommend leaving it dry.
 When cooking chicken legs, thighs or quarters, I seem to get better results in a smoking environment with lower humidity.